 A low score suggests you will not be able to pay monthly mortgage payments or provide rent whenever it is due.

 When your credit score is low, lenders will consider you a higher-risk consumer.
 If you do qualify, there will probably be substantial restrictions and higher interest rates associated with the loan.
 For example, if you are looking for a home loan, you can apply for one through the Federal Housing Administration.
 The FHA will insure your home loan.
 However, they will also require you to pay a private insurance premium to protect themselves in case you default on a loan.

 Interest rates will also rise in conjunction with your lower credit score.
 Along the same lines, lenders raise these rates to protect themselves in case you are unable to continue making payments.
 By charging more interest, they can collect more money earlier.

 It is inevitable that a credit score is important for a variety of reasons.
 If your financial history is not stellar, it is critical to begin improving it as soon as possible.
 Eliminating debt, paying bills on time and in full when possible are a few ways you can work toward improving your score.
 However, there are additional factors that may be responsible for bringing your number down.

 Errors that cannot be confirmed may lower your score substantially.
-Enlisting the assistance of a credit repair company is a great way to work toward improving your credit score.
+Enlisting the assistance of a credit repair company, such as Lexington Law Firm, is a great way to work toward improving your credit score.
 These experts know how to identify incorrect information and eliminate it from your report.
 In addition, these operations can work with you to develop an appropriate plan for improving and maintaining a higher score.